porttack/porttack.com/slv/2023-24/cs7a.md

 ## 🕵️‍♂️ CS 007: Excursions in Computer Science 🚀

 Welcome, aspiring secret agents, to an exhilarating semester of 🐍 Python programming, 🔌 electronics, and 🤖 robotics, as we embark on an exciting journey through the captivating world of computer science!
-Get ready to embrace the role of "007" agents, mastering the art of coding, building amazing gadgets, and uncovering the secrets of 🔒 cryptography to crack codes and unlock hidden mysteries. 🌐💻 Time permitting, we'll also set forth on exciting missions in 📊 data science, 🤖 AI, and/or ✨ 3D printing for extra thrills!
+Get ready to master the art of coding, building amazing gadgets, and uncovering the secrets of 🔒 cryptography to crack codes and unlock hidden mysteries. 🌐💻 Time permitting, we'll also set forth on exciting missions in 📊 data science, 🤖 AI, and/or ✨ 3D printing for extra thrills!
 As we progress, we'll also learn about 💻 digital citizenship, 📚 digital literacy, and 🔒 cyber-security, equipping ourselves to be responsible digital explorers. 🌌💫 So, accept this top-secret mission and join us for unforgettable adventures exploring computer science! 🕵️‍♂️🌟

 <a href="https://microbit.org/"><img align="right" src="https://ichef.bbci.co.uk/images/ic/1456x819_b/p02wg78h.jpg" height="125"></a>
 ## Required Materials: